William F. Buckley Jr.: On the Right

 Buckley's column On the Right was syndicated by Universal Press Syndicate beginning in 1962.
 From the early 1970s, his twice-weekly column was distributed regularly to more than 320 newspapers across the country.
-He authored 5,600 editions of the column, which totaled to over 4.5 million words.
+He authored 5,600 editions of the column, which totaled over 4.5 million words.

 Firing Line

-For many Americans, Buckley's erudition on his weekly PBS show Firing Line (1966–1999) was their primary exposure to him and his manner of speech, often with vocabulary common in academia but unusual on television.
+For many Americans, Buckley's erudition on his weekly PBS show Firing Line (1966–1999) was their primary exposure to him and his manner of speech, often with vocabulary common in academia, but unusual on television.

 Young Americans for Freedom

 In 1960, Buckley helped form Young Americans for Freedom (YAF).
 The YAF was guided by principles Buckley called "The Sharon Statement".
 Buckley was proud of the successful campaign of his older brother, Jim Buckley, on the Conservative Party ticket to capture the United States Senate seat from New York State held by incumbent Republican Charles Goodell in 1970, giving very generous credit to the activist support of the New York State chapter of YAF.
-Buckley served one term in the Senate, then was defeated by Democrat Daniel Patrick Moynihan in 1976.
+Buckley served one term in the Senate, then lost to Democrat Daniel Patrick Moynihan in 1976.